mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Human Motion Recognition Using IMUs/README.md

 This project focuses on simulating and detecting different categories of human motion using an IMU data along with Machine Learning and Deep Learning techniques.

 Suggested steps:
 1. Record signals from an IMU strapped to the body.
-You can do this using the [Arduino Support Package for MATLAB](https://www.mathworks.com/hardware-support/arduino-matlab.html) or with the MATLAB Mobile App ([IoS] (https://apps.apple.com/us/app/matlab-mobile/id370976661), [Android](https://play.google.com/store/apps/details?id=com.mathworks.matlabmobile&amp;hl=en_US&amp;gl=US)) on your phone.
+You can do this using the [Arduino Support Package for MATLAB](https://www.mathworks.com/hardware-support/arduino-matlab.html) or with the MATLAB Mobile App ([IoS](https://apps.apple.com/us/app/matlab-mobile/id370976661), [Android](https://play.google.com/store/apps/details?id=com.mathworks.matlabmobile&amp;hl=en_US&amp;gl=US)) on your phone.
 Be sure to follow all safety precautions if attaching electronics to the body.
 2. Alternatively, use an open-source dataset  for body worn IMUs.
 There are several public datasets for Human Activity Recognition (HAR) including
 a.
 [HARTH Dataset](https://github.com/ntnu-ai-lab/harth-ml-experiments)
 b.
 [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones)